Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ### A new web font

 The new design language comes with a web font called [Inter via Google Fonts](https://fonts.google.com/specimen/Inter).
 Polaris references this font but doesn't load it.
-Apps will need to load the font, otherwise it will fallback to to the user's system font.
+Apps will need to load the font, otherwise it will fallback to the user's system font.

 {/* prettier-ignore */}
 ```html